oiesc/flutter_base_project/README.md

 # Flutter Base Project

 A Flutter base project built with **Clean Architecture**, **MVVM**, and **custom state management**.
-This project serves as a template for future Flutter projects, providing a scalable and well-organized structure.
+This project serves as a robust template for future Flutter projects, providing a scalable, well-organized, and production-ready structure.

 ## 🏗️ Architecture